persiannlp/parsinlu/README.md

 On our [leaderboard page](https://parsiglue.com) we host the state-of-art scores for each challenge task.
  -->

+## Using the finetuned models using the HuggingFace🤗 library

+Our models are deployed on [HuggingFace's model hub](https://huggingface.co/models).
+You can our list of models in [this page](https://huggingface.co/persiannlp).
+Each model readme contains descriptions on how to use it.

 ## Examples and Baselines
 First, make sure you have the data your `data/` directory.